andre-lima/takehome-frontend-3d-assessment/ROADMAP.md

 # 2 - Bugs

-- [ ] Count value is not correct
+- [x] Count value is not correct
-- [ ] Two scenes are created
 - [x] useEffect subscriptions are not being cleared
-- [ ] When deleting shapes, the name that is removed is the last in the list
+- [x] When deleting shapes, the shape names changes based on index

 # 3 - Features

-- [ ] The user should be able to remove a shape from the scene shape from the shape tree by clicking a "delete" button
+- [x] The user should be able to remove a shape from the scene shape from the shape tree by clicking a "delete" button
-    - [ ] The button should be next to each item in the tree
+    - [x] The button should be next to each item in the tree
 - [ ] Allow the user to see the shape's geometry type and color in the tree view

 # 4 - Performance improvements